BurntSushi/rebar/FORMAT.md

 precisely to the contents of the file, including any leading or trailing whitespace.
 Using `path` is the only way to define a benchmark that contains invalid UTF-8 since TOML strings must be valid UTF-8.
+* `utf8-lossy` - When enabled, the haystack is lossily converted to UTF-8.
+Any invalid UTF-8 sequences are replaced with `U+FFFD`, the Unicode replacement codepoint, by the substitution of maximal subparts strategy.
 * `trim` - Leading and trailing whitespace is trimmed from the haystack when enabled.
 * `line-start` - Ignore all lines before `line-start`, where the first line